bag-man/dotfiles/README.md

 These are the dotfiles for my Dell Chromebook 11 running XMonad.
-JShint and jscs@1.6.1 configs provided by work.

 ![Coding](http://a.pomf.se/ktqxxc.png)